 Your dog is having a hard time

-Reactivity is a scary, frustrating and sometimes embarrassing thing to deal with.
+Reactivity in dogs is a scary, frustrating and sometimes embarrassing thing to deal with.
 But one of my favourite quotes is “your reactive dog is not giving you a hard time, your reactive dog is having a hard time”.
 Always remember this when you are struggling with your dog.
 They may make things hard sometimes but it’s all coming from a place of insecurity and being unsure.

 It is our job, not to get mad at them or resent them for this.
 Instead, show them it’s okay and reprogram their thoughts so they know that we will keep them safe.
 Having a reactive dog is one of the hardest struggles you will go through with your dog.
 It is also something that will bring you together once you build up the confidence of your dog.